 This will be an easy task for any coffee lover!
 There are 17 stops of this caffeine-filled trail.
-After four stops, you earn a free Columbus coffee experience t-shirt and after all 17 stops, you earn a free travel mug, presented by AT&T. These shops aren’t your average chain coffee shop – they are among the top shops in Columbus, including Boston Stoker, Crimson Cup, Stauf’s, Fox in the Snow, and more.
+After four stops, you earn a free Columbus coffee experience t-shirt and after all 17 stops, you earn a free travel mug.
+These shops aren’t your average chain coffee shop – they are among the top shops in Columbus, including Boston Stoker, Crimson Cup, Stauf’s, Fox in the Snow, and more.
 They are worth buzz!
 You can even get a a digital CBUS Coffee Experience Pass to track your stops!

 The Central Ohio craft beer has exploded over the past few years, and the best way to find your favorite and support these great local breweries is to head down the Columbus Ale Trail!
-With 40 breweries to visit, its going to take awhile to complete, but you’ll earn prizes after 4 stops, 21 stops, and all 40 stops.
-Please use a designated driver or Uber – craft beer is strong!
+With 46 breweries to visit, its going to take awhile to complete, but you’ll earn prizes after 4 stops, 23 stops, and all 46 stops.
+Until breweries open, you can order to-go or carryout!
 See the details here.
 Volume 5 deadline is July 31, 2020!

 Are cocktails more your beverage of choice?
-Head to the Herb Capital of Ohio – Gahanna – and visit the 9 stops along the Herbal Cocktail Trail.
+Head to the Herb Capital of Ohio – Gahanna – and visit the 7 stops along the Herbal Cocktail Trail.
 The unique herb-infused cocktails at the restaurants and bars on the list celebrate different flavor combinations, and pair well with the host restaurants’ menu offerings.
-I don’t know whether to start with the Blackberry Mint Margarita or the Herb Trail Trilogy.
-For a family-friendly event, check out the

 More cocktails please!
 Dublin has their own specialty boozy beverage route with the Celtic Cocktail Trail.
-Dublin continues to grow their culinary cred, and 11 establishments are serving up Irish-themed beverages.
+Dublin continues to grow their culinary cred, and 18 establishments are serving up Irish-themed beverages.
 Pick one of the lucky libations they’ve created for the trail, or your own preference to get your trail guide stamped.
 Complete 5 trail stops and redeem a commemorative koozie.
-Complete all 11 stops and score an exclusive Celtic Celtic Cocktail t-shirt.
-It’s a great reason to visit the new (and amazing) VASO rooftop lounge AND the Dublin Village Tavern for a traditional tavern feel.
+Complete 11 stops and score an exclusive Celtic Celtic Cocktail t-shirt.

 Head south of Columbus to check out the breweries along Route 33 from Columbus through Lancaster.
-Pick up a trail guide at the Fairfield County Visitor’s Bureau or one of the participating breweries, and make a purchase at a listed brewery to get a stamp and earn free swag when you complete the Brew Trail.
-Collect stamps from all 6 Brew Trail breweries to receive an Anchor Hocking Route 33 Brew Trail pint glass.
+Pick up a trail guide at one of the participating breweries, and make a purchase at a listed brewery to get a stamp and earn free swag when you complete the Brew Trail.
+Collect stamps from all 8 Brew Trail breweries to receive an Anchor Hocking Route 33 Brew Trail pint glass.
 The trail features well-established breweries such as RockMill Brewery, Combustion, BrewDog DogTap, and more.
 There are tons of great places to eat in Downtown Lancaster, so it’s a great place to grab lunch or dinner.

 Food Adventure Trails in Ohio